 Day 15: El Cope / Boquete

 This morning, you set out on a scenic four-hour private transfer through the countryside, passing sugar cane fields and small towns – all off the beaten path.
 Upon arrival in Boquete, you check in to your private treehouse for an outstanding adventure in Panama’s highlands – a childhood fantasy come to life.
-Built some 5.5meters/18 feet above the ground in the spreading branches of a magnificent cloud forest trees, this hideaway gives you clear views of the cloud forest of the Boquete highlands.
+Built some 5.5meters/18 feet above the ground in the spreading branches of magnificent cloud forest trees, this hideaway gives you clear views of the cloud forest of the Boquete highlands.
 Lucero’s new treehouses are pure luxury, from a huge walk-in rain shower to sumptuous high thread count sheets, to the 360-degree views from the wraparound deck.
 You have a kitchenette with mini-fridge, toaster oven and coffeemaker available as well as a 40-inch LED Smart TV and Wi-Fi.

 You can lounge in the shade and enjoy the spectacular views of the Caldera Basin and Volcan Baru.
 A stunning infinity pool surrounded by private cabanas is a great spot to relax in the sun, soak in the hot tub or read a book.
 Set in lush gardens, flowers tumble around the pergolas and scent the fresh mountain air.
 An outdoor poolside dining deck compliments elegant indoor spaces.
 The clubhouse has a breezy restaurant perfect to meet for a drink or savor an intimate dinner.
 Enjoy a round of gold on the lush greens of the custom-designed, world-class, par-72 course created by renowned designer J. Michael Poellot, or opt for tennis on one of the four clay tennis courts.
 Lucero’s Tree House (B,L,D)